Touki Toussaint: Los Angeles Angels

-On July 3, 2022, the Los Angeles Angels acquired Toussaint from the Atlanta Braves for cash considerations.
-Toussaint appeared in eight major league games for the Angels, including two starts with a 1–1 record and a 4.62 ERA.
-On November 18, Toussaint was non tendered and became a free agent.
+On July 3, 2022, the Los Angeles Angels acquired Toussaint from the Braves in exchange for cash considerations.
+Toussaint appeared in eight major league games for the Angels, including two starts with a 1–1 record and a 4.62 ERA and 26 strikeouts.
+On November 15, Toussaint was designated for assignment by the Angels after they protected multiple prospects from the Rule 5 draft.
+On November 18, Toussaint was non–tendered and became a free agent.